What is an Epidemiologist?

 What is the workplace of an Epidemiologist like?

-Epidemiologists spend most of their time studying data and reports in a safe lab or office setting.
-They have minimal risk when they work in laboratories or in the field, because they take extensive precautions before interacting with samples or patients.
+Epidemiologists spend most of their time in a safe lab or office setting.
+They have minimal risk when they work in laboratories or in the field, as they take extensive precautions before interacting with samples or patients.

 Epidemiologists work for federal, state, and local governments, health departments, pharmaceutical companies, laboratories, hospitals, universities, or in life science research and development.
 Some do fieldwork to conduct interviews and collect samples for analyses.